The Daily Campus

-The Daily Campus, founded in 1896, is a student-run newspaper at the University of Connecticut that has a circulation of 2,000 on weekdays during school term.
-The Daily Campus has the largest circulation of any college paper in Connecticut and the third-largest in New England, behind The Daily Collegian (UMass) and The Harvard Crimson (Harvard University).
-Since its creation, the newspaper has undergone several name changes, having starting as The Storrs Agricultural College Lookout, a monthly, when it published its first issue on May 11, 1896.
+The Daily Campus, founded in 1896, is a student-run newspaper at the University of Connecticut.
+The weekday paper services the main campus of UConn and Storrs, Connecticut community with circulation during the school term.

+Since its creation, the newspaper has undergone several name changes, having started as The Storrs Agricultural College Lookout, a monthly, when it published its first issue on May 11, 1896.
 The name was changed to The Connecticut Campus in 1915, followed by The Connecticut Daily Campus, and then finally The Daily Campus in 1984.
 It began publishing five days a week during the academic year in 1952 and became a morning paper in 1955.